Somebody Dropped Me

-Another reason why men may have been dropped in their childhood is because their fathers may have been present in the home but absent in their lives.
+Another reason why men may have been dropped in their childhood is that their fathers may have been present in the home but absent in their lives.
 There may have been some of us who were preacher’s kids and our fathers made pastoring their churches more important than being fathers to their sons.
-The reason why most men fall into this trap is because they did not have a man in their life as a child to model before them what it meant to be father.
+The reason why most men fall into this trap is that they did not have a man in their life as a child to model before them what it meant to be a father.
 However, what most young boys do see in being two to three services a week is a distorted pattern of what they believe how a man should be a pastor in his church.
-Also some men who are married and have children end up getting divorced because they had a misguided loyalty to wanting to serve their Bishop or Pastor at the same time neglecting their sons.
-During a church service a man’s wife and kids are sitting in the back of the congregation while the man is sitting up front with the deacons.
-The man for the most part never sits with his family and model before them how a man prayers, worship and praises the God of his salvation.
+Also, some men who are married and have children end up getting divorced because they had a misguided loyalty to wanting to serve their Bishop or Pastor at the same time neglecting their sons.
+During church service, a man’s wife and kids are sitting in the back of the congregation while the man is sitting up front with the deacons.
+The man for the most part never sits with his family and model before them how a man prayers, worship, and praises the God of his salvation.

 Our sons are growing up in our churches being dropped by their fathers who are not there for them in the home and their childhood.
 When the son has his baseball, basketball or football game on Saturday afternoon, they looked in the stands and they see their mother but the empty seat next to her represents another broken promise not kept by the father.
 The Lord wants us as men to take responsibility and repent for dropping our sons and turn our hearts back to them.
 As we take ownership in our part in being absent in their lives, the Lord will heal our relationship with our sons and turn their hearts back us (Malachi 4:6).